 The Justice John Paul Stevens Jury Center

-The Justice John Paul Stevens Jury Center website serves as a clearinghouse for information about the jury to academics, students, judges, lawyers and members of the press and public.
-Whether you want to know about recent academic articles on the jury or ongoing jury trials, this is a resource to turn to for such information.
+The Justice John Paul Stevens Jury Center website serves as a clearinghouse for information about the jury for academics, students, judges, lawyers, and members of the press and public.
+Whether you want to read brief descriptions of articles on the jury or delve into symposia that contain numerous articles on a wide range of jury issues, this website is a resource for such information.

-The Jury Center is housed at IIT Chicago-Kent College of Law and is directed by Professor Nancy S. Marder, who has written extensively about the jury.
-You can find a brief biography of Professor Marder as well as a profile online; you can read more about the Jury Center in a spring 2010 IIT Magazine online exclusive.
+The Jury Center is housed at Chicago-Kent College of Law and is directed by Professor Nancy S. Marder, who has written extensively about the jury, as well as related subjects including judges, courts, and trials.
+You can find a brief biography of Professor Marder, and you can read more about the founding of the Jury Center.